The way customers make purchasing decisions today has completely transformed.

 With the blend of both, you complement to create a winning sales plan.

-This article brings an all-inclusive list of 9 strategies to make better sales experiences, close more deals, and attain a stronger bottom line.
+This article brings an all-inclusive list of 15 strategies to make better sales experiences, close more deals, and attain a stronger bottom line.
+But before that let’s understand the concept of sales technique.

 Using Words that Motivate Action